tranquilitysmile/tensor_g2_battery_save/README.md

 3. **Reboot the phone.** A reboot is required to stop any older service script and recreate Android's stock task groups.
 4. Check the module log at `opt.log` after boot.
-5. Verify Face Unlock, normal app launches and your preferred refresh-rate mode.

-Do not install v12 over a running v11 session and continue without rebooting.
-The old v11 background process can keep reapplying its unsafe settings until the device restarts.

 ## Configuration